Buying and letting a property can be a great way to create an income, and secure funds for the future, but it isn’t all plain sailing.

 Check the Wiring

-Before you buy or let an older property, you should conduct electrical testing first.
-Trade Facilities Services have lots of experience checking and testing home electrical supplies and wiring and can help you complete electrical testing before you let your property.
+Before you buy or buy an older property, you should conduct electrical testing first.
+Trade Facilities Services has lots of experience checking and testing home electrical supplies and wiring and can help you complete electrical testing before you let your property.

 Old wiring can be an electric shock hazard and a fire hazard, so as a landlord, you need to have your property’s electrical system thoroughly checked by a professional before your tenant moves in.